sgoldenlab/simba/docs/unsupervised_classification.md

 Next, import the file that lists the features that you would like to remove or disregard in the classification.
-The purpose of this is to perform the classification without the irrelevant features (double check this) and drop them before saving our condensed dataset for future analysis.
+The purpose of this is to perform the classification without the irrelevant features (double check this) that we don't want to use in the clusters, and drop them before saving our condensed dataset for future analysis. (body part coordinates are unlikely to be relevant to the behavior clustering, therefore want to remove them (x, y, p)
-You can similarly select the ```Browse File``` button to search for and select this file, and the file should be formatted similar to as shown below.
+You can similarly select the ```Browse File``` button to search for and select this file, and the file should be formatted similar to as shown below. (update image to include body part coordinates to make it clear, and there might be others. (remove all features in animals, remove all features custom, based on supervised

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/features2remove.PNG" />